federal-geospatial-platform/fgp-metadata-proxy/docs/Provincial and Territorial Data ETL Processing.md

 These loop attributes are concatenated to a query string that updates to a new query starting point ('start_feature' variable) following the completion of each loop:

 - https://catalogue.data.gov.bc.ca/api/3/action/package_search?start=@Value(**start_feature**)&rows=$(QUERY_ITERATIONS)

-  (NOTE: 'QUERY_ITERATIONS' variable in concatenated value is the number of query loops and is stored as published parameter in FME)
+- **NOTE:** 'QUERY_ITERATIONS' variable in concatenated value is the number of query loops and is stored as published parameter in FME.

 The current default settings will return a total of 10000 records, and, at the time of writing, there are less than 3000 open data records in BC open data.